Getting started with C++

 Rename code items

-Select an item to be renamed, press ⌃ R, and enter the new name:
+Select the item you want to rename, press ⌃ R, and enter the new name:

 Navigate the codebase

-Find usages of a symbol with ⌘ U:
+Find usages of a symbol by pressing ⌘ U:

 Build and run your program

-Fleet does not provide automation for the process of building a running C/C++ applications.
+JetBrains Fleet does not provide built-in automation for building and running C/C++ applications.

-However, you can use Fleet's language-agnostic run configurations for that.
-Find below an example for the case of CMake:
+However, you can use language-agnostic run configurations to define custom build and run steps.
+Below is an example using CMake: